 Quick Step-By-Step Photos of Crust

-This How to Par Bake Pie Crust video and guide is helpful if you ever need more assistance and help with the par-baking steps!
+This How to Blind Bake Pie Crust video and guide is helpful if you ever need more assistance and help with the par-baking steps!

 As instructed in the crust step above, pulse the pecans, flour, salt, and sugar together in your food processor.
 You’re mostly just breaking down the pecans in this step.
 (Pictured below, left.)
 Add the cold and cubed butter and pulse until the mixture forms pea-sized crumbs.
 (Pictured below, right.)